-- Evacuate the building immediately, calmly, and quickly. - Carry all personal items, i.e. books, purses, etc. as you may not be allowed back in the building. - Walk to the nearest exit/stairwell (close doors behind you). - Do not use elevators. - Proceed to designated area outside the building moving as far away from the building as possible.
-Do not stand on porch areas.

-- Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel. - Do not re-enter building until cleared by authorized personnel. - · Assist with the evacuation of individuals with special needs.
+- Evacuate the building immediately, calmly and quickly. - Carry all personal items, i.e. books, purses, etc., as you may not be allowed back in the building. - Walk to the nearest exit/stairwell (close doors behind you). - Do not use elevators. - Proceed to the designated area outside the building, moving as far away from the building as possible.
+Do not stand on porch or balcony areas. - Keep streets, fire lanes, hydrant areas and walkways clear for emergency vehicles and personnel. - Do not re-enter the building until cleared by authorized personnel or an all-clear message is received via SJC AlertMe. - Assist with the evacuation of individuals with special needs.

-ALCOHOLIC BEVERAGES, ILLEGAL DRUGS, WEAPONS
+ALCOHOLIC BEVERAGES, ILLEGAL DRUGS AND WEAPONS

-To view our active shooter video, click the photo above.
-Caution: This video contains scenes that may be disturbing to young or sensitive viewers.
-As an institution interested in the intellectual, physical, and psychological well-being of the campus community, San Jacinto College deems it important to curtail the abusive or illegal use of alcoholic beverages.
-All members of the College community and guests are required to comply with federal, state, and local laws regarding the distribution, possession, and consumption of alcoholic beverages.
+As an institution interested in the intellectual, physical and psychological well-being of the campus community, San Jacinto College deems it important to curtail the abusive or illegal use of alcoholic beverages.
+All members of the College community and guests are required to comply with federal, state and local laws regarding the distribution, possession and consumption of alcoholic beverages.